 Interesting Variation of the Parent Trap plot, with None of its Charm

 The appeal for this movie is its similarities and differences from Parent Trap.
-In this case the twins know each other and their non-custodial parents even though they rarely see them.
-So we miss the emotional epiphanies when the two discover each others existence.
+In this case, the twins know each other and their non-custodial parents even though they rarely see them.
+So we miss the emotional epiphanies when the two discover each other’s existence.
 In this movie, the mother is an uptight famous child psychologist engaged to a Senator.
-The dad is scruffy newspaper man.
-The twins are 16 or 17 years old when the movie starts, so teen romance does play a large part of the plot.
+The dad is a scruffy newspaperman.
+The twins are 16 or 17 years old when the movie starts, so teen romance does play a large part in the plot.
 Mom’s daughter is a conservative intellectual genius, Dad’s is a dumb blonde and a jitterbug queen.
 Hilarity ensues when they decide on impulse to change places.
 Sounds pretty good, right?
-It would have been very good indeed had this movie had the great stars and performances (and charm) of either the Hayley Mills led project or the Lindsey Lohan vehicle.
+It would have been very good indeed had this movie had the great stars and performances (and charm) of either the Hayley Mills-led project or the Lindsey Lohan vehicle.
 But no. All of the players are pretty pedestrian, and so is this movie.
 Oh well, glad I saw it anyway.
 Can’t believe I was unaware of this until I saw it listed on TCM.
 I’m a huge Hayley Mills and Parent Trap fan.
 I read the book (Lottie and Lisa) when it was finally re-issued in English in 2015.